ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 - For each core, implement the IPC event handler (usually interrupt handler):
   - The handler must call an Arm callback function.
 Refer to [HAL functions section](#hal-functions) for more details.
 - For each core, implement the HAL function that notifies the peer processor about a mailbox event occurrence.
 This is a part of the HAL, and the section below explains this in more detail.
-- For each core, add the "SPM_MAILBOX" component field for its target node in mbed-os/targets/targets.json file.
+- For each core, add the `SPM_MAILBOX` component field for its target node in the `mbed-os/targets/targets.json` file.

 ### HAL functions